Guide to Coronavirus Job Retention Scheme, Updated 8th June 2020

 - be retained by the employer for at least 5 years.

-- If it is done without their consent then claims of constructive dismissal may arise or affected employees may make claims for unlawful deductions from wages for the balance between their normal salary and the sums they receive under the scheme.
+- This will mean that furlough under the Scheme cannot simply be imposed on employees.
+If it is done without their consent then claims of constructive dismissal may arise or affected employees may make claims for unlawful deductions from wages for the balance between their normal salary and the sums they receive under the scheme.
 Further, claims will not be compliant with the direction and so will either not be paid or recovery proceedings may take place if HMRC subsequently becomes aware that employee agreement has not been given.

 - The Government has also stated that current consultation obligations applying to changing employee terms and conditions will continue to apply which will mean in practice that employers looking to furlough 20 or more employees may have to consult for 30 days (or 45 if 100 or more) with trade unions or, if none are recognised, with employee representatives elected for the purpose.
 This may become important if the terms of the Scheme change in August as these consultation obligations may apply if the result of the changes is that employee consent will be required.